Terasology-Archived/Pathfinding/README.markdown

 `FAILURE`: if no work is assigned or target is not reachable.

 ### `SetTargetToWork`
-Set `MinionPathComponent`'s target to the work's target.
+Set `MinionMoveComponent`'s target to the work's target.

 `SUCCESS`: if valid work target position found.
 `FAILURE`: otherwise